Top Canada Jobs for Immigrants From the US

 - The details of the employer you will be able to work for

-- The amount of time you will be allow to work for
+- The amount of time you will be allowed to work for

 - The specific location you will work in

-Before can apply for an employer-specific work permit, your employer must provide you with:
+Before you can apply for an Employer-specific Work Permit, your employer must provide you with:

-- a copy of a labour market impact assessment (LMIA) OR
+- A copy of a labor market impact assessment (LMIA) OR

 A Labour Market Impact Assessment (LMIA) is a document that a Canadian employer may be required to apply for before hiring a foreign national to fill a vacancy.
 A positive LMIA shows a need for a foreign worker.
 However, it will also highlight there were no Canadians to fill this vacancy.
-As soon as your employer gets this document, you'll be able to apply for your work permit.
-To apply for your work permit, you'll need:
+As soon as your employer gets this document, you can apply for your Canadian work permit.
+To apply for your work permit, you will need: